Find Your Passion In How Things Work

 What has this got to do with passions?

-Finding that thing or those things that really interest you, gives you the opportunity to unlock one of the mysteries of your universe.
-As you learn more about carpentry, or singing or computer programming, you will gain understanding about how something that you use everyday works.
-That’s unlocking the feelings of mastery, accomplishment and appreciation.
-Feelings that make life special.* I encourage you to take a course, check out YouTube, read a book, whatever it takes to pursue your passion and find out how some of the things in your world work.
-I’m unlocking the mysteries of turning string into things.
-I find it fascinating, but maybe ice sculpting or washing machine repair is more your thing.
-Enjoy!
+Take a course, check out YouTube, read a book, whatever it takes to pursue your passion, and find out how some of the things in your world work.
+I’m unlocking the mysteries of turning string into fabric.
+I find it fascinating, but maybe cameras, or washing machine repair are more your thing.
+Follow your curiosity!

 Click here to return to the main page.